Rosalie E. Wahl: Impact on the law

 Wahl mentored women clerks.
 One of her former clerks, Amy Adams, wrote, "I have never met anyone as fiercely committed to the preservation of individual dignity as Justice Wahl.
 In every decision, every hearing, every encounter, she remained committed to the ideal that each person is entitled to decency and respect, and she granted that respect to everyone; justices, trial court judges, litigants, and attorneys.
 I never saw Justice Wahl listen to an oral argument while sitting back in her chair.
 She always leaned forward, giving each oralist her full attention, assuring each party that he or she was receiving a full and fair hearing of his or her argument."

-She spearheaded and chaired the state taskforce on gender fairness and the courts; Minnesota was the sixth state to conduct such a study.
+It was said that "She spearheaded and chaired the state taskforce on gender fairness and the courts; Minnesota was the sixth state to conduct such a study.
 She then went on to chair the state's racial bias taskforce.
 She was a longtime champion of the rights of the mentally ill.
 “What is not so well known in the state where she lives is that Wahl’s contributions to legal education may have more national impact than her work as a state supreme court justice.”
 Wahl was the first woman to chair the American Bar Association’s Accreditation Committee as well as the Section of Legal Education and Admissions to the Bar where she shrewdly and skillfully put together the strategy for expanding clinical legal education.
 She was a pivotal member of the National Association of Women Judges which awarded her the Joan Demsey Klein award honoree of the year award in 2004.
 The Minnesota State Bar Association named an annual award in her honor.
-Minnesota Women Lawyers named its annual lecture in her honor.
+Minnesota Women Lawyers named its annual lecture in her honor".